 Mailed registration applications must be postmarked at least 25 days before the election and received no later than 20 days before the election.
 You may get a voter registration application by downloading the application above, by visiting your local county board of elections, by calling 1-800-FOR-VOTE, or by filling out the online voter registration request form on the New York State Board of Elections website.
-You can also register in person at your local board of elections, the DMV, or any state agency participating in the National Voter Registration Act, so long as you register no later than the 25th day before Election Day.
+In person voter registration must occur no later than 25 days before the election, and can be accomplished at your local board of elections or any state agency participating in the National Voter Registration Act.
 First time voters are required to provide photo identification to successfully register.
 See the “Identification” section below for more details on this requirement.

 If you are already registered to vote in New York and move to a new address in a different county, the voter registration form should be used as your change-of-address form.
-This update can also be made electronically through MyDMV.
+This update can also be electronically through MyDMV.
 Any mailed change-of-address form must be postmarked at least 25 days before the election and received by your county board of elections at least 20 days before a special, primary, or general election.
-You can find more information about moving within New York in the Brennan Center’s Mover’s Guide.
 New York also requires registered voters take specific steps to change parties.

-You can register to vote if you will be 18 by the next election, are a United States citizen, and are a resident of New York for at least 30 days preceding the election.
+You can register to vote if you are or will be at least 18 years old by December 31 in the year you register, are a United States citizen, and are a resident of New York for at least 30 days preceding the election.
 However, if you moved to New York less than 30 days before the election, you may still cast a ballot for President and Vice-President.
-Also, if you have been convicted of a felony, it may impact your ability to vote.
+If you have been convicted of a felony, it may impact your ability to vote.
 If you think you might be affected, you should contact local election officials.